 Factors That Affect the Price of a Disney Cruise

-You’ll often find that Disney Cruises that take place during peak times of year (like school vacations) will be more expensive than other weeks.
-You’ll want to book those early to get the most stateroom options and the best Disney Cruise prices.
+You'll often find that Disney Cruises that take place during peak times of the year (like school vacations) will be more expensive than other weeks.
+You'll want to book those early to get the most stateroom options and the best Disney Cruise prices.

 In addition, because the Caribbean can sometimes be chilly in January, it's not as busy.
 I've been on several January cruises, and while sometimes the weather has been a little cool, we've also been very lucky with perfect weather.